dotphiles/dotzsh/CONTRIB.md

 ### Git Flow

-We use the Git Flow branching model, [first described][6] by [nvie][7], so dotphiles's `master` branch moves on only at specific points, when we're really sure we want to promote something to production.
+We use the Git Flow branching model, [first described][6] by [nvie][7], so dotzsh's `master` branch moves on only at specific points, when we're really sure we want to promote something to production.

-**Use of Git Flow is not required for contributing to dotphiles**, particularly if you're submitting a bug-fix or small feature.
+**Use of Git Flow is not required for contributing to dotzsh**, particularly if you're submitting a bug-fix or small feature.
 Its use is recommended for larger changes where `develop` might move on whilst you're completing your work.